Barium: Chemical reactivity

-Barium is chemically similar to magnesium, calcium, and strontium, but even more reactive.
-It is usually found in the +2 oxidation state.
-Most exceptions are in a few rare and unstable molecular species that are only characterised in the gas phase such as BaF, but in 2018 a barium(I) species was reported in a graphite intercalation compound.
-Reactions with chalcogens are highly exothermic (release energy); the reaction with oxygen or air occurs at room temperature.
+Barium is chemically similar to magnesium, calcium, and strontium, but more reactive.
+Its compounds are almost invariably found in the +2 oxidation state.
+As expected for a highly electropositive metal, barium's reaction with chalcogens is highly exothermic (release energy).
+Barium reacts with atmospheric oxygen in air at room temperature.
 For this reason, metallic barium is often stored under oil or in an inert atmosphere.
-Reactions with other nonmetals, such as carbon, nitrogen, phosphorus, silicon, and hydrogen, are generally exothermic and proceed upon heating.
-Reactions with water and alcohols are very exothermic and release hydrogen gas:
+Reactions with other nonmetals, such as carbon, nitrogen, phosphorus, silicon, and hydrogen, proceed upon heating.
+Reactions with water and alcohols are also exothermic and release hydrogen gas: